-Contested Election-Price vs. Lynd-Trouble with a Prethonocary.
+Contested Election-Price vs. Lynd-Trouble with a Prothonocary.

-Court of Common Picas-Judge Ludlow.
+Court of Common Pleas-Judge Ludlow.

-This morning David W. Sellers, Esq., came into Court and stated that a proceeding was about to be instituted before the Legislature contesting the seat of James Lynd as as Associate Judge of the District Court, and in order thereto the law required a certificate from the Prothonotary of this Court that at least fifty of the signers to the petition were qualified electors.
+This morning David W. Sellers, Esq., came into Court and stated that a proceeding was about to be instituted before the Legislature contesting the seat of James Lynd as as Associate Judge of the District Court, and in order thereto the law required a certificate from the Prothonotary of this Court that at least fifty of the signers to the petition were qualified elec-tors.
 The petition, with the names of some of the most prominent citizens of the community, had been presented to Mr. Donegan, the Prothonotary, and his certificate requested.
-He refused to sign it, and therefore it became necessary to present the following petition to the Court:

-To the Honorable the Judges of the Court of Common Pleas:-The petition of David W. Sellers respectfully showeth to the Court that he is a petition of the Court of C respectively showed to the Court that he is a pettioner with more than fifty other qualified electors of this county to a complaint setting forth an undue election and false return in the office of Associate Judge of the District Court of the County of Philadelphia in October last past, which said petition and complaint require a certificate to be attached from the prothonotary that at least fifty of the petitioners at the time of significant requires a certificate. the prothonorary that at least fifty of the petitioners at the time of signing were duly qualified electors.
+He refused to sign it, and therefore it became necessary to to sign it, and therefore it became necessary to present the following petition to the Court:- To the Honorable the Judges of the Court of Common Pleas:-The petition of David W. Sellers respectfully showeth to the Court that he is a petitioner with more than fifty other qualified electors of this county to a complaint setting forth an undue election and false return in the office of Associate Judge of the District Court of the County of Philadelphia in Orthographs past which said participated. delphia in October last past, which said petition and complaint require a certificate to be attached from the prothonorary that at least fifty of the petitioners at the time of signing were duly qualified electors.
 That said petition and complaint were presented to kichard Donegan, Prothonotary of this Court, on January 11, 1871, with a request that he should sign said certificate, and with the offer on the part of your petitioner to depose an oath that he knew at least fifty of said petitioners were qualified electors, but that said Richard Donegan refused to sign said certificate.
-And your petitioner further saith that unless said petition is presented to the Senate of Pennsylvania within ten days after the organization of the Legislature (which took place on the third day of the present month), accompanied by such a certificate, the same would not be according to law, and no jurisdiction would attach to proceed on said complaint and petition; attach to proceed on said compaint and petition; and forasmuch as the case is one of exigency, and no speedy remedy exists, your petitioner prays that the said Richard Donegan will be forthwith com-manded to sign such a certificate.
+And your petitioner further saith that unless said petition is presented to the Senate of Pennsylvania within ten days after the organization of the Legislature (which took place on the third day of the present month), accompanied by such a certificate, the same would not be according to law, and no jurisdiction would attach to proceed on said complaint and petition; and forasmuch as the case is one of exigency, and no speedy remedy exists, your petitioner prays that the said Richard Donegan will be forthwith commanded to sign such a certificate. the prothonorary that at least fifty of the petitiones manded to sign such a certificate.
 DAVID W. SELLERS.

 Mr. Sellers requested that the Prothonotary be sent for, in order that he might explain his refusal to do as required.

-Mr. Donegan came in and said that when the request was made he could not certify that the petitioners were qualified electors, because he did not know it of his own knowledge, and did not choose to stretch his conscience on that point.
-He said he had not had an opportunity to examine the names.
+Mr. Donegan came in and said that when the request was made he could not certify that the petitioners were qualified electors, because he did not know it of his own knowledge, and did not choose to stretch his conscience on that point He said he had not had an opportunity to examine the names.